 Flagstaff is a bit further away, however, a popular choice due to the abundance of affordable lodging and dining options, as well as proximity to Sedona and other beautiful natural attractions, all of which happen to be free or budget friendly!
 Both areas offer a variety of budget motels under 100 bucks, even on most weekends.

 3. Plan your vacation during the off-season

 Late fall and winter are the least busy times at the South Rim.
 During this period, you will see reduced hotel rates, and even better, less traffic & crowds!
-During the summer season, you could be waiting forever just to get in the park, not to mention circling around in an attempt to find a parking spot.
-Another benefit of visiting during the fall/winter is the cooler temperatures & end of monsoon season, which means a more comfortable visit and better conditions for hiking, walking and any other outdoor activities.
+During the summer season, you could be waiting forever just to get into the park, not to mention circling around in an attempt to find a parking spot.
+Another benefit of visiting during the fall/winter season is the cooler temperatures & end of monsoon season.
+This means a more comfortable visit, as well as better conditions for hiking, walking and any other outdoor activities.

 4. Skip the tourist traps